jgrajale/CIT360/Portfolio/MVC/Notes.md

 # MVC

 * **What is MVC -**
  * MVC Pattern stands for Model-View-Controller Pattern.
-This pattern is used to separate application's concerns.
+This pattern is used to separate application's concerns. - Also refered as Data Interface Coordinator.

  * Model - Model represents an object or JAVA POJO carrying data.
 It can also have logic to update controller if its data changes.